TheEdgeOfRage/logfmt/README.md

 You can pass in a comma separated list of fields to the `-o` flag that you want it to print to the output.
 The timestamp and level are always printed, so this only applies to additional fields.

+#### Excluding fields

+If you want to exclude some fields from the output, you can pass in a comma separated list of fields to the `-e` flag.
+This can be useful in cases where you don't know what fields are going to be present in the logs, but want to exclude some verbose ones.

 #### Filtering by values